Fewer than 3.05 tonnes maximum unladen weight

 With less clutter, you can appreciate the simpler, finer things in life.
 Without feeling the need to immediately move on to something else.

-We hope you have enjoyed these beginners campervan tips and tricks — and tips for the first time motorhome owner.
+In the meantime, we hope you’ve enjoyed these beginners campervan tips and tricks — and tips for the first time motorhome owner.
 There should be more than enough in the content here to set you well on your way to buying your first motorhome.
 But it would be impossible to cover every motorhome and campervan question that you might have.

-So if there’s something that needs asking, let us know!
+So if you’re looking for additional tips and advice, let us know!
 Our experts are always happy to answer questions, and even happier if it means inspiring you to take up the reigns of motorhome life and join our ever-growing community.

 See you at the next show.